lmaosama-811/Manga-Translation-AI-Integration/README.md

 ## 📖 Overview

-Manga Translation AI Integration is a full-stack, production-ready pipeline that translates manga to Vietnamese directly from your browser.
-The core translation uses a **Vision-Language Model (Gemini)** to perform OCR, localization, and speech-bubble classification in a single multimodal pass — eliminating the traditional OCR → NMT → layout pipeline.
-Heavy workloads are offloaded to **Celery async workers**, while a custom **multi-key fallback engine** distributes requests across multiple API keys and model tiers to maximize throughput and minimize wait time.
-Cleaned pages are produced by combining **LaMa inpainting** (to erase original text) with a custom typesetter that reflows Vietnamese text into the original bubble geometry.
-Across chapters, a **character graph** tracks pronoun relationships and speaking styles, ensuring narrative consistency in the translated dialogue.
+A one-click translation pipeline that automatically converts raw manga chapters into fully typeset Vietnamese.
+Instead of relying on traditional OCR and NMT pipelines, it leverages a single-pass **Gemini VLM** for simultaneous OCR, speech-bubble classification, and context-aware localization.
+The system features a **Celery-powered async worker architecture** with a multi-key fallback engine to maximize API throughput at zero cost.
+For visual processing, **LaMa inpainting** removes original Japanese text while a custom typesetting engine reflows translated text into precise bubble geometries.
+Additionally, a dynamic **character graph** preserves speaker identity, pronouns, and relationship context across chapters to ensure seamless narrative consistency.

 The project consists of three major components working together: